Lunar-Chipter/mire/README.md

 ## 🙏 Acknowledgments

-- Inspired by other high-performance logging libraries
+- Inspired by other efficient logging libraries
 - Thanks to the Go community for performance optimization techniques
 - Special thanks to contributors and early adopters